apache/spark/docs/apache-airflow/howto/connection.rst

     export AIRFLOW_CONN_MY_PROD_DATABASE='my-conn-type://login:password@host:port/schema?param1=val1&param2=val2'

-Using docker .env
+Using Docker .env
 ^^^^^^^^^^^^^^^^^

-If using with a docker ``.env`` file, you may need to remove the single quotes.
+If using with a Docker ``.env`` file, you may need to remove the single quotes.

 .. code-block::